Sudden Death Syndrome

 Variety selection is the number one management tool.
 If SDS is causing defoliation in your field, do not plant highly susceptible varieties.
 Ask your seed dealer for information on varieties with partial resistance or tolerance to SDS.
 Growers in the southern areas of the region currently have better options when selecting resistant varieties.
 It’s harder to find SDS resistant varieties in the early maturity groups.
 This is currently a high research priority for soybean breeders.

-Several universities conduct extensive testing of varietal reaction to SDS.
+- Several universities conduct extensive testing of varietal reaction to SDS.
 Select varieties with solid agronomics.
-In many areas resistance to both SDS and SCN is needed.
+In many areas, resistance to both SDS and SCN is needed.
+Keep in mind a variety may have good resistance to SDS and at the same time poor resistance to SCN or vice versa.

 - Plant early, but in warm, dry soil

 The pathogen prefers cool, wet soil for infection.
 Move planting dates a week or two after regular early planting dates or till to promote earlier warming of soils.
 This is easier to do in southern areas of the region than the northern ones, where yield potential may be lost the later a field is planted.
-NCSRP researchers recommend to plant early as long as a SDS- tolerant variety is planted, but don’t plant a susceptible variety in a field with a history of SDS.
+North Central Soybean Research Program (NCSRP) researchers recommend to plant early as long as an SDS- tolerant variety is planted, but don’t plant a susceptible variety in a field with a history of SDS.
 If you have a field with a history of SDS, try to plant it later than other fields.

 - Use high quality seed